backdrop-contrib/samlauth/README.md

    could do, with more fine grained configuration options that we don't want to duplicate.
 If there is a reason that this module cannot be used together with the samlauth module, feel free to open an issue that clearly states why.

+Q: The 'Metadata URL' (displayed in the configuration screen) has a wrong protocol/host.
+How can I fix this?

+A: Typically, this happens is when your Drupal installation is behind a reverse proxy, and the URL is showing as the one seen by the proxy, instead of the one that browsers should be using.
+This is often 'http://' where you need 'https://'.
+This is a general issue which has implications beyond this module (e.g. it can influence URL values output by the metatag module).
+   Drupal has settings that must be configured to derive the original URL (as used by the browser) from the proxy's HTTP headers.
+Documentation can be found at https://www.drupal.org/node/425990, section "Configuration".

 ### From Developers